Polymeowial/american-option-valuation/README.md

 ## Overview

-Valuing American puts using Least-squares Monte Carlo (LSM) of Longstaff and Schwartz (2001).
-Data: Microsoft daily closing price from May 14th 2024 to May 14th 2025
+This project values American put options using the Least-Squares Monte Carlo (LSM) approach of Longstaff and Schwartz (2001). <br>
+Data used in this project is the daily closing price of Microsoft (NASDAQ:MSFT) from May 14th 2024 to May 14th 2025.

-Link to their paper: [Longstaff and Schwartz (2001)](https://www.bing.com/ck/a?!&&p=1d4050da31f5a12d1c027a4b687fdee45f2918c6b2ef22d6747ac59175fa0a21JmltdHM9MTc0ODA0NDgwMA&ptn=3&ver=2&hsh=4&fclid=1822aef0-1d75-6a9b-2f67-bdb71c136b36&psq=longstaff+schwartz+LSM+2001+financial+review&u=a1aHR0cHM6Ly9wZW9wbGUubWF0aC5ldGh6LmNoLyU3RWhqZnVycmVyL3RlYWNoaW5nL0xvbmdzdGFmZlNjaHdhcnR6QW1lcmljYW5PcHRpb25zTGVhc3RTcXVhcmVNb250ZUNhcmxvLnBkZg&ntb=1)
+For more details about this method, see [Longstaff and Schwartz (2001)](https://www.bing.com/ck/a?!&&p=1d4050da31f5a12d1c027a4b687fdee45f2918c6b2ef22d6747ac59175fa0a21JmltdHM9MTc0ODA0NDgwMA&ptn=3&ver=2&hsh=4&fclid=1822aef0-1d75-6a9b-2f67-bdb71c136b36&psq=longstaff+schwartz+LSM+2001+financial+review&u=a1aHR0cHM6Ly9wZW9wbGUubWF0aC5ldGh6LmNoLyU3RWhqZnVycmVyL3RlYWNoaW5nL0xvbmdzdGFmZlNjaHdhcnR6QW1lcmljYW5PcHRpb25zTGVhc3RTcXVhcmVNb250ZUNhcmxvLnBkZg&ntb=1)

 ## Requirements